Nobox/iframe-tester/README.md

 ----

+#### Testing something else
-remember to change the iframe URL to test other iframes.
+Change the iframe's src attribute to test other sources.